This post may contain affiliate links. This blog generates income via ads.

 - Let sliced venison sit on counter to come up in temperature for about 20 minutes.

-- While the grill preheats, butter each hoagie roll with ½ tablespoon of butter and set aside.
+- Butter each hoagie roll with ½ tablespoon of butter and set aside.

-- Once the grill is preheated and the griddle is hot, add the hoagie buns, buttered side down and toast until golden brown, about 2 minutes.
-Remove buns from griddle and place on warming rack.
+- Once the griddle is hot, add the hoagie buns, buttered side down and toast until golden brown, about 2 minutes.
+Remove buns from griddle and set aside to keep warm.

 - Add 1 tablespoon butter and 1 tablespoon avocado oil to the griddle, followed by the sliced peppers, onions, and a generous pinch of the venison rub.
-Stir to combine, close lid of grill and cook for 3 – 5 minutes, or until vegetables begin to soften.
+Stir to combine and cook for 3 – 5 minutes, or until vegetables begin to soften.

 - When vegetables have softened, move over to one side of the griddle.
 Add the remaining tablespoon of butter and tablespoon of avocado oil to the empty side of the griddle.
 Add the sliced venison in an even layer, followed by the remaining venison rub and Worcestershire sauce.

-- Stir to combine, close lid on grill, and cook for 2 minutes.
+- Stir to combine and cook for 2 minutes.
 Flip the meat and cook for another minute or so more before combining the steak with the peppers and onions.

-- Turn off the pellet grill, following the shutdown instructions as directed.
+- Turn off the heat.
 Divide the venison and vegetables into four portions and top each portion with two slices of provolone cheese.
-Grab the rolls off the warming rack and close the lid so the heat remains in the grill and cheese can melt for a minute or two.
+Grab the warms roll and, if necessary, cover the meat so the heat remains and cheese can melt for a minute or two.

 - While the cheese melts, spread toasted buns with mayo, if using.